Bessemer’s list of the top 100 ‘deep tech’ companies commercializing scientific research

 VENTURE DEALS

-- Madhive, a New York-based advertising software platform for TV, agreed to raise $300 million from the private equity business within Goldman Sachs Asset Management.

-- Mistral AI, a Paris-based generative A.I. company, raised $113 million in seed funding.
-Lightspeed Venture Partners led the round and was joined by Xavier Niel, JCDecaux Holding, Rodolphe Saadé, Motier Ventures, La Famiglia, Headline, and others.
+- Primer Technologies, an Arlington, Va.- and San Francisco-based A.I. and machine learning technology firm, raised $69 million in Series D funding.
+Addition led the round and was joined by the U.S. Innovative Technology Fund.

-- Kodem, a Tel Aviv-based software composition analysis platform, raised $25 million in funding from Greylock and TPY Capital.
+- Striveworks, an Austin-based machine learning operations provider for enterprise data science and analytics teams, raised $33 million in funding led by Centana Growth Partners.

-- Thinksurance, a Frankfurt, Germany-based digital commercial insurance solutions provider in Europe, raised $24 million in funding.
-Viewpoint Ventures, M-Tech Capital, Venture Capital Fonds Segenia Capital co-led the round and were joined by Eight Roads Ventures and Columbia Lake Partners.
+- Paro, a Chicago-based finance and accounting solutions marketplace, raised $25 million in Series C funding.
+Top Tier Capital Partners led the round and was joined by Madrona Venture Group, Revolution Ventures, and Sierra Ventures.

-- Magrathea, a San Francisco-based carbon-neutral metal production company, raised $10 million in seed funding.
-VoLo Earth and Capricorn Investment Group co-led the round and were joined by Valor Equity Partners, Exor Ventures, Counteract, Hyperguap, Necessary Ventures, Untitled, EQT Foundation, and others.
+- Medivis, a New York-based augmented reality surgery platform, raised $20 million in Series A funding.
+Thrive Capital led the round and was joined by Initialized Capital, Mayo Clinic, 35V, Bob Iger, and other angels.

-- MAJORITY, a Miami-based mobile banking platform for migrants in the U.S., raised an additional $9.75 million in funding from Valar Ventures and Heartcore Capital.
+- Trust Lab, a Palo Alto-based internet trust and safety platform, raised $15 million in Series A funding co-led by U.S. Venture Partners and Foundation Capital.

-- Normal Computing, a New York-based generative A.I. company for enterprise applications, raised $8.5 million in seed funding.
-Celesta Capital and First Spark Ventures co-led the round and were joined by Micron Ventures.
+- Deepchecks, a Tel Aviv-based continuous machine learning validation platform, raised $14 million in seed funding.
+Alpha Wave Ventures led the round and was joined by Hetz Ventures and Grove Ventures.

+- Pebble Mobility, a Sunnyvale, Calif.-based electric RV company, raised $13.6 million in funding.
+Lightspeed, Vision+, and UpHonest Capital invested in the round.

-- Albert Invent, an Oakland-based research and development innovation platform, raised $7.5 million in seed funding.
-Index Ventures led the round and was joined by Homebrew, F-Prime Capital, and other angels.
+- HELIXintel, a Buffalo, N.Y.-based building management, predictive analytics, and equipment management solutions platform, raised $11 million in Series A funding.
+National Grid Partners led the round and was joined by Munich Re Ventures, Stellifi, Motivate Ventures, and others.

-- GORGIE, a New York-based energy drink brand, raised $6.5 million in pre-seed funding.
-Gelmart International CEO Yossi Nasser, former Under Armour board member Harvey Sanders, the managing partners of GGV Capital, and other angels invested in the round.
+- SPARETECH, a Stuttgart, Germany-based spare part management SaaS platform, raised €10 million ($10.83 million) in funding.
+Insight Partners, Headline, and others invested in the round.

-- Wherobots, a Scottsdale, Ariz.-based data platform for geospatial analytics and A.I., raised $5.5 million in seed funding co-led by Wing Venture Capital and Clear Ventures.
+- Standard Fleet, a San Francisco-based electric vehicle fleet management platform, raised $7 million in seed funding co-led by UP2398 and Canvas Ventures.

+- Meshcapade, a Tübingen, Germany-based A.I. solutions company for modeling, analysis, and synthesis of 3D digital humans in motion, raised $6 million in seed funding led by Matrix.

-- Bryleos, a Nashville-based clinical-stage therapeutics company, raised $5 million in seed funding from television personality and former motorsport team owner Eddie Jordan and other angels.
+- STAT Health, a Boston-based in-ear wearable company, raised $5.175 million in seed funding.
+J2 Ventures, BonAngels Venture Partners, and other angels invested in the round.

-- BoomFi, a London-based crypto payments platform, raised $3.8 million in seed funding.
-White Star Capital led the round and was joined by Passion Capital, Blockchain Founders Fund, Kraken Ventures, and others.
+- Sol, a San Francisco-based wearable tech reading company, raised $5 million in seed funding.
+Initialized Capital led the round and was joined by Founders Fund, Elementum Ventures, Long Journey, Anorak, and others.

+- One Future Football, a Melbourne-based virtual global soccer league, raised $3 million in pre-seed funding led by Blackbird Ventures.

+- UNCAGED Innovations, a New York-based sustainable leather alternatives company, raised $2 million in pre-seed funding.
+InMotion Ventures, VegInvest, Stray Dog Capital, Alwyn Capital, Hack Capital, and GlassWalls Syndicate invested in the round.

-- Omnevue, a London-based ESG accounting software company, raised $3.1 million in seed funding.
-Elbow Beach Capital and Pi Labs co-led the round and were joined by Zone2boost and other angels.
+- Versed, a remote-based A.I. game creation platform, raised €1.6 million ($1.73 million) in pre-seed funding.
+Gradient Ventures led the round and was joined by Cherry Ventures.

-- TELO, a San Carlos, Calif.-based electric vehicle company, raised $1.4 million in pre-seed funding.
-GoAhead Ventures led the round and was joined by Underdog Labs, WorkPlay Ventures, and other angels.
+- Masthead Data, a Toronto-based data observability platform, raised $1.3 million in pre-seed funding. focal led the round and was joined by SMOK Ventures, DEPO Ventures, Monochrome, Alchemist Accelerator, and other angels.

+- Finfra, a Jakarta-based white-labeled lending products integration platform, raised $1 million in funding.
+DSX Ventures, Seedstars International Ventures, Cento Ventures, Fintech Nation, FirstPick, BADideas Fund, and Hustle Fund invested in the round.

 PRIVATE EQUITY

-- Arcline Investment Management acquired International Water-Guard, a Surrey, Canada-based drinking water systems and components provider.
+- Ares Management’s Private Equity Group agreed to acquire a minority stake in Extreme Reach, a Dedham, Mass.-based creative logistics platform.
 Financial terms were not disclosed.

-- Renovus Capital acquired a majority stake in F2 Strategy, a San Francisco-based wealth management technology services firm.
-Additionally, F2 Strategy acquired Oakbrook Solutions, a Winston-Salem, N.C.-based consulting and services provider.
+- Arlington Capital Partners acquired Pegasus Steel, a Charleston, S.C.-based fabricated steel structures provider for the construction of submarines, aircraft carriers, and other naval and industrial systems.
 Financial terms were not disclosed.

-- SPATCO Energy Solutions, backed by Kian Capital, acquired MSCS, an Everman, Texas-based petroleum services company.
+- Auxo Investment Partners acquired SOS Manufacturing, a Roberts, Wis.-based wire harnesses and cable assemblies manufacturer.
+Financial terms were not disclosed.

+- Slate Capital Group acquired Cumberland Diversified Metals, a Cleveland-based specialty metals distributor.
+Financial terms were not disclosed.

+- Transom Capital Group acquired Aden & Anais, a New York-based infant products designer and manufacturer.
 Financial terms were not disclosed.

 IPOS